Nikhil-Rao20/Python-Projects/Image Capturing from Webcam/Readme.md

 - **Save Options**: Choose the destination folder where you want to save your photos.
 Webcam Photo Saver ensures that your images are neatly organized and easy to find.

-- **Image Preview**: Before saving, Webcam Photo Saver displays a preview of the captured photo, so you can review and make any desired adjustments before saving it permanently.
+- **Image Saving Confirmation**: After saving, Webcam Photo Saver displays a confirmation message of captured photo that is saved to your file destination successfully

-- **Multiple Formats**: Photos can be saved in various formats, including JPEG, PNG, and GIF, allowing you to select the format that best suits your needs.
+- **Format**: Photos can be saved in JPG format allowing you to capture the image in best format that best suits.

 ## Getting Started